Biscayne Island, Miami, FL: Community Guide

 Biscayne Island rapidly began attracting affluent residents in the 1940s and 1950s due to its convenient proximity to Miami and the level of tropical luxury and privacy the locale provided.
 The island continues to be a highly coveted area for wealthy homeowners, including retirees, families, business executives, and successful entrepreneurs.

-Interestingly, Biscayne Island remains the only island in the Venetian Islands chain that is located in the city of Miami, the rest are located in Miami Beach.
+Interestingly, Biscayne Island remains the only island in the Venetian Islands chain that is located in the city of Miami; the rest are located within Miami Beach's city limits.